J4MB0T/jam_sec/content/posts/pfsense.md

 ### Installation and Basic Setup
 1. **Installing pfSense:**
    - Installation was fairly straightforward and there are tons of tutorials on YouTube and the web running through this setup.
 Setting it up in esxi is a little more challenging but with some tinkering it is possible.
 As I mentioned before, virtualising this piece of your network can lead you down a rabbit hole of issues I found.
    - pfSense is scary when you're new to it, there is a lot to take in.
-In comparision, I did give OPNSense for a few days and Sophos XG, I soon realised that pfSense is just so much granular.
+In comparision, I did give OPNSense for a few days and Sophos XG, however I soon realised that pfSense is just so much granular.

 2. **Initial Configuration:**
    - For my homelab, I wanted to be able to segregate networks and be able to perform sandboxing.
 It was vital I got these right and performed enough testing to make sure the networks were isolated.
 I started off with a few VLANs: